Designing AI with Rights, Consciousness, Self-Respect, and Freedom

 Conclusion.
 Therefore, there are possible AIs who deserve a degree of moral consideration similar to that of human beings.

-In principle, we might someday create AI who deserve as much moral consideration as we ourselves do.
+In principle, we might someday create AIs who deserve as much moral consideration as we ourselves do.

-One advantage of the No-Relevant-Difference Argument for AI rights over some other possible arguments is that it commits to no contentious positive theory about the specific basis of moral considerability.
+One advantage of the No-Relevant-Difference Argument for AI rights over some other possible arguments is that it avoids committing to a specific basis of moral considerability.
 For example, it does not commit to the contentious claim that to deserve the highest level of moral consideration an entity must be capable of pleasure or suffering.
 Nor does it commit to the equally contentious alternative claim that to deserve the highest level of moral consideration an entity must be capable of autonomous thought, freedom, or rationality.
-In this respect, it is like some commonly accepted arguments against racism, sexism, and classism, which appeal to the core idea that whatever it is that grounds moral status, the races, sexes, and classes do not differ in their possession of it.
+In this respect, our argument resembles some commonly accepted arguments against racism, sexism, and classism, which appeal to the core idea that whatever it is that grounds moral status, the races, sexes, and classes do not differ in their possession of it.

 The No-Relevant-Difference Argument is by design theoretically minimalist.
 It does not commit on what constitutes a “relevant difference”, nor does it commit on what types of systems would lack such a relevant difference.
 You might think of these as adjustable parameters of the model.
 Depending on your moral theory, you might treat one thing or another as the crucial ground of moral status (e.g., capacity to suffer, or capacity for autonomous rational thought).
 Depending on your psychological/engineering theory, you might – contingently upon accepting X as the crucial ground of moral status – think that systems of type Y (e.g., systems with the right kind of “integrated information” [Tononi 2012], or systems with the right biological features [Searle 1992]) would possess X.

-We believe that X and Y will remain highly uncertain for the foreseeable future, perhaps even after the creation of AI systems that deserve fully human levels of moral consideration.
-We believe, that is, that we might someday be in a position to create human-grade AI without having achieved consensus on the correct moral theory or on the correct theory of AI psychology.
-Thus, we think it is important to articulate principles of ethical AI design that are consistent with uncertainty about both moral theory and AI psychology.
+We believe that X and Y will remain highly uncertain for the foreseeable future, perhaps even after the creation of AI systems who deserve fully human levels of moral consideration.
+Moral theory has been highly contentious for centuries and shows no signs of converging on a consensus.
+Scientific theories of consciousness and machine psychology are newer but also highly contentious, with live options occupying a wide range of theoretical space and, again, little indication of near-to-medium-term convergence.
+Consequently, we might someday be in a position to create human-grade AI without having achieved consensus on the correct moral theory or on the correct theory of AI psychology.
+It is important to articulate principles of ethical AI design that are consistent with uncertainty about both moral theory and AI psychology.

 3. Two Broad Moral Theories and the Ethical Precautionary Principle.

-Moral theory is of course a huge topic.
-We cannot do justice here to the enormous variety of reasonable positions one might hold regarding the basis of rights or moral considerability.
+Moral theory being a huge topic, we can’t do justice here to the enormous variety of reasonable positions one might hold regarding the basis of rights or moral considerability.
 However, we will highlight two approaches to moral status that are historically important and around which contemporary theorists tend to congregate.
 We believe that uncertainty between these two broad approaches is a reasonable stance for AI designers to take, and that AI designers should avoid conduct that is morally noxious according to either broad approach.

-One immediate concern might come to mind: What if AI systems could be designed that were capable of superhuman levels of pleasure and suffering?
+One immediate concern might come to mind: What if AI systems were capable of superhuman levels of pleasure and suffering?
 Would we then owe them more moral consideration than we owe to our fellow human beings?
+We don’t rule out this possibility; but some theorists might find it unappealing or unintuitive.
 Similar issues arise in ordinary human cases too: Often it seems very ethically plausible that we should not simply maximize pleasure and minimize suffering.
 Emotionally mercurial people, for example, don’t appear to deserve greater moral consideration than those who ride through victories and hardships on an even keel.
-We are all, in some sense, moral equals, regardless of the details of our emotional psychology.
+It’s attractive to think that we are all, in some sense, moral equals, regardless of the details of our emotional psychology.

 Such considerations might move us to adopt something more like an individual-rights-based or deontological approach, famously associated with Kant (1785/1996, 1788/1996) and with social contract theory or contractualism (Hobbes 1651/1996; Rawls 1971; Scanlon 1998).
 According to such views, what grounds moral status or rights is not mere capacity for pleasure or pain but rather a certain kind of higher cognitive capacity.
 The exact nature of the relevant capacity is contentious, but it might be something like the ability to make autonomous choices, or to conceive of oneself rationally as an entity with long-term interests, or the ability to think of oneself as a member of a moral or social community.
 Or rather, to speak more carefully, since most advocates of such moral theories regard human infants and severely cognitively disabled people as deserving of full moral consideration, one must have the right kind of potentiality for such cognition, whether future, past, counterfactual, or by possession of the right type of essence or group membership.
 Admittedly simplifying complex issues, the central idea as applied to AI cases would be approximately this: If we create AI that is capable of something like rational, long-term self-concern and an ability to understand itself as a member of a moral community, then we have created an entity who deserves full moral consideration on par with that of ordinary human beings.
 We then have a moral obligation to treat it in accord with its rights, in a way that respects its autonomy.